A Short Biography of Robert Prechter

 If you happen to be reading this in a country with a fast developing stock exchange, perhaps there are opportunities waiting?

-To read more, please follow these links:
+To read more about wave theory, please follow these links:

 Who Was Ralph Elliott?

 Elliott Wave Theory For Beginners